MiguelARojas/MiguelARojas/README.md

 ### About Me 🚀

 * Student Informatics Engineering at CUCEI
-* Explorer by Launch X of Innovacion Virtual
+* Xplorer by Launch X of Innovacion Virtual (Bootcamp)
-* Student by Oracle Next Education
+* Student by Oracle Next Education (Bootcamp)

 ### Technologies
 #### Code